RobertoValli/RobertoValli/README.md

 Hi, welcome to my GitHub!

-I am a doctoral student in political science interested in nationalism, ethnic politics, and the related dynamics of identity and conflict.
+I am a political scientist interested in nationalism, ethnic politics, and the related dynamics of identity and conflict.

 You can contact me at roberto.valli@icr.gess.ethz.ch

+Also, check out my personal website: [https://www.robertovalli.com/](https://www.robertovalli.com/)

 Cheers,
 Roberto